code-423n4/2023-01-reserve-findings/data/RaymondFam-G.md

 +            }
           }
 ```
-## `uint256` over `uint192`
-In RecollateralizationLib.sol and Trading.sol, the use of `uint192` in the [structs](https://github.com/reserve-protocol/protocol/blob/df7ecadc2bae74244ace5e8b39e94bc992903158/contracts/p1/mixins/RecollateralizationLib.sol#L24-L36) and declaring [state variables](https://github.com/reserve-protocol/protocol/blob/df7ecadc2bae74244ace5e8b39e94bc992903158/contracts/p1/mixins/Trading.sol#L20-L21) has no gas saving at all because each `uint192` variable is too sizable to accommodate its `uint192` counterpart, making the variables separately taking up 1 single slot on its own still.
-Neither will the use of `uint192` have any inherent gas benefit when dealing with function arguments or memory values.
-In fact, the contract’s gas usage may be higher because the EVM operates on 32 bytes at a time.
-If the element is smaller than that, the EVM must use more operations in order to reduce the size of the element from 32 bytes to the desired size in properly enforcing the limits of this smaller type.

-As such, consider resorting to `uint256` instead of `uint192`, and using FixLib for `uint256` too.

 ## Non-strict inequalities are cheaper than strict ones
 In the EVM, there is no opcode for non-strict inequalities (>=, <=) and two operations are performed (> + = or < + =).